alexarje/sensing/book/week2.md

 - **Sound Studies**: An interdisciplinary field that examines sound as a cultural, social, and material phenomenon.
 Sound studies draw from media studies, anthropology, history, and philosophy to explore how sound shapes and is shaped by society, technology, and everyday life.
 	*Example*: A sound studies scholar might analyze how urban noise regulations reflect social attitudes toward public space, or investigate the role of sound in shaping collective memory and identity.

-- **Acoustic Ecology**: Emphasizes environmental context, categorizing sounds as keynote, signal, or soundmark (Schafer).
+- **Acoustic Ecology**: Emphasizes environmental context, categorizing sounds as keynote, signal, or soundmark.
 Soundscapes are described in terms of their ecological function and impact.
 	*Example*: An acoustic ecologist could document a city park by noting "birdsong as a keynote, a distant siren as a signal, and the hourly chime of a church bell as a soundmark," analyzing how each sound shapes the experience of the space.

 - **Ethnography and Anthropology**: Uses qualitative methods such as interviews, field notes, and participatory observation to describe how communities interact with and interpret their sonic environments.